cjoshmartin/Dotfiles/readme.md

  # paste that into the following command
  docker run -it [docker image id]

- # to remove all docker containors type:
+ # to remove all docker containers type:
  docker rm $(docker ps -a -q)
 ```